mikechambers/dcli/src/dcliah/README.md

             Example RFC 3339 format: 2020-12-08T17:00:00.774187+00:00

-            Required when start-moment is set to custom, but otherwise not applicable.
+            Required when --moment is set to custom, but otherwise not applicable.
     -L, --limit <display-limit>
             Limit the number of activity details that will be displayed.